survivejs/webpack-book/manuscript/styling/01_loading.md

 }
 ```

-Also, you'll need to make webpack aware of it.
+Also, you need to make webpack aware of it.
 Without having an entry pointing to it somehow, webpack is not able to find the file:

 **app/index.js**